ghuntley/ghuntley.github.io/_drafts/mark-and-sweep-garbage-collection.md

   * Part of the major generation heap, objects typically above > 8Kb
   * Moving items from Nursey to Major is cheap, moving Objects around within the Large Object Space is expensive.

+## Stop The World Garbage Collection

+* Nursery collection pauses are short
+* Major collection pauses can take a long time
+* All threads registered with the runtime are stopped, including the main run loop.
+Animations on iOS are not effected as they are run in a seperate process.

+## Common Isssues with Xamarin
+* The garbage collector <?$condition?> runs when the nursey is full.
+* The garbage collector cannot see what's behind an innocent object.
+For example UIImage (C#) is 32bytes but behind the scenes is a 2MB JPEG UIImage (ObjC)
+*

 ## Videos

 * https://www.youtube.com/watch?v=VJsmrTQWD2k